 - Mediterranean - artichoke, plum or sun-dried tomatoes, olives, onions (red or white), feta and crumbles and ruccola leaves on top for garnish.

-Easy Breakfast Casserole With Bacon
+Breakfast Casserole Recipe

 INGREDIENTS

-- 7 medium-sized eggs
+- 7 large eggs

-- 2 teaspoon Italian seasoning
+- 2 teaspoon Italian seasoning, Herbs de Provence

-- 1 ¼ cups of milk ( or heavy cream)
+- 1 ¼ cups milk (full cream or low fat), or heavy cream for custard like texture

-- Butter for greasing the casserole
+- butter for greasing the casserole

-- Vegetable oil for cooking
+- olive oil for cooking

 INSTRUCTIONS

 - After 1 hour.
-Preheat oven to 350°F (180°C) and grease a casserole dish with butter.
+Preheat oven to 350 degrees Fahrenheit (180°C) and grease a casserole dish with butter.

 NOTES